-The normative form of the code list is available as a Genericode file referenced at [PEPPOL_PostAward].

-Note: rows marked as deprecated should not be used for newly issued documents, as the respective identifier issuing agency is no longer active/valid.
+Note: entries marked as deprecated should not be used for newly issued documents, as the respective identifier Issuing Agency is no longer active/valid.
 Deprecated scheme IDs may however not be reused for different agencies as existing exchanged documents may refer to them.

-Example1: Use in a BusDox SMP:
+Example1 - use in a SMP:

 The following example from an SMP exchange denotes that the Participant is identified using the ISO 6523 International Code Designator in the CEN BII set of Issuing Agency Codes.
-This in turn has a numeric value of 0088 meaning that the party has a 0088 (GLN - see above table) identifier of “4035811991014”.
+This in turn has a numeric value of 0088 meaning that the party has a 0088 (GLN - see code list) identifier of “4035811991014”.

 <ParticipantIdentifier scheme="iso6523-actorid-upis">0088:4035811991014</ParticipantIdentifier>